 Serious symptoms that might indicate a life-threatening condition

-In some cases, sinusitis can result in serious complications, such as orbital cellulites (infection of the eye socket), meningitis and brain abscess.
-Seek immediate medical care (call 911) if you, or someone you are with, have any of these symptoms:
+In some cases, sinusitis can result in serious complications, such as orbital cellulitis (infection of the eye socket), meningitis, and brain abscess.
+Seek immediate medical care (call 911) for any of these symptoms:

 What causes sinusitis?

-Sinusitis is caused by a viral infection, bacterial infection, or rarely, a fungal infection.
-Infections that cause sinusitis can be spread from person to person when someone with a respiratory tract infection or cold talks, coughs or sneezes.
-This shoots droplets contaminated with bacteria, viruses or fungi into the air, where they can be breathed into the mouth and nose by others.
+Sinusitis itself is not contagious, but the microbe that caused it is.
+Viruses that cause sinusitis can spread from person to person when someone with a respiratory tract infection or cold talks, coughs or sneezes.
+This shoots contaminated droplets into the air, where they can be breathed into the mouth and nose by others.
 This person can develop the initial respiratory infection, but not necessarily sinusitis.

-You can also develop sinusitis by touching a person, surface or object contaminated by bacteria, viruses or fungi, then touching your nose without thoroughly washing your hands.
+You can also become infected and possibly develop sinusitis by touching a person, surface or object contaminated by viruses, bacteria or fungi, then touching your mouth or nose without thoroughly washing your hands.

 A number of factors increase your risk of developing sinusitis.
 Risk factors include:

-- Immune-compromised patients such as individuals with HIV/AIDS, are transplant patients or are taking drugs that compromise the immune system
+Immune-compromised patients, such as individuals with HIV/AIDS, transplant patients, or people taking drugs that compromise the immune system

 Reducing your risk of sinusitis